lijumjose/VIPMP/src/pages/docs/manage_pricing/index.md

 4. Pagination support

    The API supports pagination.
-Refer to the pagination guidelines to understand how to navigate through paged results efficiently. <mark>Comment: Pagination details are missing in the WIki.
-Please provide</mark>
+Refer to the pagination guidelines to understand how to navigate through paged results efficiently.

 5. Store Price List data